MechMindRobotics/mecheye_csharp_interface-archived/README.md

-# Mech-Eye_Csharp_interface

-This is official C# interfaces for Mech-Eye cameras.
-Only supported on Windows OS.
+# This repository is archived.

+## It's highly recommended to use the latest version of [Mech-Eye C# API](https://github.com/MechMindRobotics/mecheye_csharp_samples).

 Please select the proper branch corresponding to the camera firmware version.

+If the camera firmware version is greater than or equal to 1.5.0, please use the latest version of [Mech-Eye C# API](https://github.com/MechMindRobotics/mecheye_csharp_samples).

 ## Features